silently/wsmock/README.md

 wsmock.Run(t, 100*time.Millisecond)                 // run assertions on a *testing.T, with a timeout
 ```

-Where `runWs` is a WebSocket handler based on [Gorilla WebSocket](https://github.com/gorilla/websocket), typically called like:
+...where `runWs` is a WebSocket handler based on [Gorilla WebSocket](https://github.com/gorilla/websocket), typically called like:

 ```golang